dylanmsu/Ultrasonic_Phased_Array/README.md

 # Ultrasonic_Phased_Array
-This repository will contain all the sources for a working ultrasonic phased array.
+This repository is under construction and will contain all the sources for a working ultrasonic phased array.
 The vitis project in this repository is to be used in a accoustic levitation example.

 ## abstract